Hamza-Dbn/Remove-Duplicates-from-Sorted-Array/README.md

 Do not allocate extra space for another array.
 You must do this by modifying the input array in-place with O(1) extra memory.

+# Solution
-# I have to use in-place technic since the original array must be modified through removing duplicates
+I have to use in-place technic since the original array must be modified through removing duplicates.
+In addition, it will need two pointers one that starts from the beginning and one that is always on step ahead and switches everytime a difference of values occurs.